CVPR2021Submit/STANet/README.md

 * pytorch 1.2.0
 * soundfile
 ## Preparation
+1.Download the official pretrained model

+  net = torch.hub.load('facebookresearch/WSL-Images','resnext101_32x8d_wsl')
-1.Download the official pretrained model <h1>net = torch.hub.load('facebookresearch/WSL-Images','resnext101_32x8d_wsl')</h1> of ResNeXt implemented in Pytorch, and vggsound model net = torch.load('vggsound_netvlad')  if you want to train/test the network.
+of ResNeXt implemented in Pytorch, and vggsound model net = torch.load('vggsound_netvlad')  if you want to train/test the network.
 2.Download and put the AVE datasets, AVAD, DIEM, SumMe, ETMD, Coutrot1, Coutort2(Google drive) in the folder of data for training or test.
 ## Training
 - Stage 1.
 Train the model of S<sub>coarse</sub>, ST<sub>coarse</sub>, SA<sub>coarse</sub> respectively.